The Guide to Scotland

 You can also see these represented on a map of Scotland here Every nook and cranny of Scotland is explored in the guide with recommendations of places to visit and things not to miss as well as accommodation, travel and eating out advice.
 Whether you want to live it up in one of the big cities or get away from it all in the great outdoors you can get all the information and travel tips you need on TravelScotland.

-If you are planning a holiday in Scotland, looking for inspiration or just finding out more about the country why not take a trip with the Guide to Scotland today?
+If you are planning a tour in Scotland, looking for inspiration or just finding out more about the country why not take a trip with the Guide to Scotland today?

 About the navigation: every page has a navigation bar at the top which works from left to right.
 The left dropdown leads to all the main section, the middle is specific to each location and the right hand is further elaborations